 - How learning takes place

 ABA therapy applies our understanding of how behavior works to real situations.
-The goal is to increase behaviors that are helpful and decrease behaviors that are harmful or affect learning.
+The goal is to increase appropriate behavior that is helpful and decrease behaviors that are harmful or affect learning.

-Applied behavior analysis teaching strategies revolve around using scientific data to improve instructional and interactive techniques.
-University students who pursue ABA degrees are often better-equipped to become educators or perform research that helps other teachers and students connect.
+ABA strategies revolve around using scientific data to improve instructional and interactive techniques.
+University students who pursue an ABA education are often better-equipped to become educators or perform research that helps other teachers and students connect.

-Many now-commonplace, modern teaching strategies were originally rooted in ABA studies.
+Many now-commonplace, modern teaching strategies were originally rooted in ABA principles.
 Here are five you may have encountered.

 ABA Teaching Strategies